 Let’s take a moment to take about the sun shades/canopies on these seats.
 They are AMAZING!
 They’re large and also offer UV protection and are expandable.
 They also have like a parent peek-a-boo area on the canopy so you can peek in on the kiddos.
 This mesh peek-a-boo area also allows for ventilation.
 LOVE the canopy!

 The bench seat is amazing!
 To my knowledge, it is the only stroller that can be a triple stroller with all three kids buckled in by a sit belt of some kind.
 One exception would be the Zoe strollers.
 They are a lightweight stroller that can be converted to a quad stroller with all four seats being totally normal, regular seats.
 It’s not a wagon either!
 However, back to the Qool… I LOVE this bench seat!
 I had people recommend sit and stand strollers, but I honestly didn’t care for the idea of my barely 2 year old standing on a board, or even riding on a board attached to the back of a stroller without being buckled in.
 Maybe that’s fine for an older child, but not a 2 year old in my opinion.
 And Olivia is very well behaved, but I still just don’t like the idea of a rider board.
 I love that she can be strapped in safely while riding on the bench!
 The bench seat all has handles on the sides where your child can hold onto the bench seat.
 So if we’re going up hill, Olivia can hold onto the bench and feel extra safe (if you look at the picture above of us on the farm, you can see Olivia holding onto the sides).
+It also has a footrest, but Olivia likes to keep her feet underneath it.
 The option to have this bench seat is definitely something worth to consider when stroller shopping.

 In conclusion, I absolutely love this stroller.
 I have zero regrets buying it, and I highly recommend it.
 If you want to take it for jogs, hiking or off-roading, this is not the best stroller.
 But if you are looking for an everyday use stroller, look no further!